BANKEX/plasma-research/software/operator/storage.md

 ======

 This documents describes the storage structure and operations on it.
-Schema and operations are expressed in generic language, assuming we are working with ACID compliant NoSQL storage
+Schema and operations are expressed in generic language, assuming we are working with ACID compliant NoSQL storage, our current chioce is FoundationDB

 UTXOs
 -----

 This directory contains only valid unspent outputs

-`/utxo/block:id:output -> { owner, assetId, amount }`
+`/utxo/block:id:output -> BLOB { owner, assetId, amount }`

 Transactions
 ------------

 Transaction blobs for inclusion in the next block:

-`/tx/blockId:hash -> raw tx bytes`
+`/tx/blockId:hash -> BLOB { raw RLP tx bytes }`

 Deposits
 --------